76th Infantry Division (United States): Order of battle

 Four exercises were conducted during which the 385th Infantry Regiment (headquartered in Pori, Michigan, opposed the division as an enemy force.

 On 12 March 1944, the division returned to Camp McCoy.
-7,000 troops were taken from the 76th to build up forces for the impending invasion of France (D-Day) during April 1944.
+7,000 troops, mainly infantry, were taken from the 76th from April to September 1944 to build up forces for the impending invasion of France (D-Day); the division was replenished by men diverted from the Army Specialized Training Program, aviation cadets, men from disbanded antiaircraft and tank destroyer units, and men who were allowed to volunteer for the infantry from other branches of the Army.
 In November 1944, trains headed to Camp Myles Standish in Taunton, Massachusetts for staging before transport to Europe.

 On Thanksgiving Day 1944, three transports sailed from Boston Port of Embarkation to Europe.

-The 304th Infantry plus a Division Headquarters party sailed on the SS Brazil.
+The 304th Infantry plus a division headquarters party sailed on the SS Brazil.
 The 304th reached Southampton, England on 4 December 1944.
 The 385th Infantry crossed the Atlantic on the SS Sea Owl.
-The 385th reached Southampton on 4 December 1944.

-The 417th Infantry sailed on the SS Marine Raven.
+The 385th reached Southampton on 4 December 1944 The 417th Infantry sailed on the SS Marine Raven.
 The 417th docked at Plymouth 4 December 1944.
 The remainder of the division sailed from Boston on 10 December 1944 aboard the Coast Guard operated transport SS Richardson.
 The SS Richardson docked at the Clyde River near Grenoch, Scotland on 12 December 1944.

-The remainder of the Division Headquarters sailed from New York on 4 December on the Dutch liner New Amsterdam.
+The remainder of the division headquarters sailed from New York on 4 December on the Dutch liner New Amsterdam.